Your cookie preferences

 Personal unsecured loans usually work out cheaper than bank overdrafts, but more expensive than a mortgage.
 However, mortgages aren't designed to provide small short-term loans.

 Using your bank account's overdraft facility is rarely the cheapest option for borrowing money.
-However, some banks offer an interest-free buffer as part of an arranged overdraft, which can be the best option for very short term borrowing.
+However, some banks offer an interest-free buffer as part of an arranged overdraft, which can be the best option for very short term borrowing or up to a month.

 Banks used to offer attractive arranged overdraft fees, and then charge far higher interest rates on unarranged overdrafts.
 However, a rule change in April 20202 means they are no longer allowed to do this.